 aligned, the muscles that surround those joints alter their length / tension relationships and we start to move with greater ease, freedom and less pain.
 For me the key to this is to shine a light on

 the whole body, not individual segments; not to focus on where it hurts but what compensations are driving the current experience in that area.
-We do this through a mix of gait analysis, static,
+We do this through a mixture of gait analysis, static,

 dynamic and neurological assessment.